Your area Not set — showing everywhere

 Partial

-She spoke against the removal of the shade trees, noting that the trees are approximately 60 years old and provide significant value.
-She argued that new plantings do not adequately replace mature trees and suggested the developer should have designed the driveway to accommodate them.
+She argued against the removal of the two white oak trees, noting that they are approximately 60 years old and cannot be easily replaced by small new plantings.
+She suggested the developer should have designed the driveway to accommodate the existing trees.
 Key concern

 The loss of mature, valued shade trees due to new residential development.